Contents

 The above information is filled in according to the information when initializing the database.
 If the database configuration is correct, the following interface will be displayed:

-After the configuration is complete, click "install Chevereto" at the bottom to complete the installation.
-After success, the following interface will be displayed:
+After configuration, click "install Chevereto" at the bottom to complete the installation.
+A successful installation will display the following interface:

-At this point, the chevereto installation is complete.
-Click "admin dashboard" in the red box to jump to the login interface:
+Chevereto installation is now complete.
+Clicking "admin dashboard" in the red box will redirect you to the login screen.

 Log in using the admin username and password configured previously:

-"HTTPS" specifies whether chevereto's external links should use http or https.
-The default is "Automatic", and you can also choose "Disabled" and "Forced".
-"Default time zone" is used to specify the time zone.
-For China, just change it to "Asia/Shanghai".
-Finally, remember to click "Save changes" in the red box at the bottom to save the changed configuration.
+“"HTTPS" specifies whether Chevereto returns links via HTTP or HTTPS.
+The default is "Automatic," but you can also choose "Disabled" or "Forced."
+"Default time zone" specifies the time zone; for China, change it to "Asia/Shanghai."
+Finally, remember to click "Save changes" in the red box at the bottom to save your configuration changes.

-One thing that needs to be emphasized in this interface is the "HTTPS" option.
-The default is Automatic, which will automatically detect https and is also the recommended option.
-However, in actual use, when I accessed it with https through a reverse proxy, I encountered the following display:
+One important point to emphasize in this interface is the "HTTPS" option.
+The default is Automatic, which automatically detects HTTPS and is the recommended option.
+However, in actual use, when accessing via a reverse proxy using HTTPS, I encountered the following display:

 There are two solutions to solve the above problems:

 This is the simplest method.
-If the actual external addresses of the image hosting service are all https through the reverse proxy, then there is no problem in selecting "Forced".
-However, if some are https and some are http, for example, there are 2 external domain names, corresponding to 2 reverse proxies, one of which is https and the other is http, in this case, "Forced" cannot be selected, and you can only select "Disabled" or "Automatic".
-In this case, you can only configure it on the reverse proxy in https mode to solve the problem, see the next section.
+If the image hosting service uses a reverse proxy and all external addresses are HTTPS, then selecting "Forced" is perfectly fine.
+However, if some are HTTPS and some are HTTP—for example, if there are two external domains, each corresponding to a reverse proxy, one HTTPS and the other HTTP—then "Forced" cannot be selected.
+You can only select "Disabled" or "Automatic."
+In this case, you can only resolve the issue by configuring the HTTPS reverse proxy, as detailed in the next section.

 2. Configure on the reverse proxy